AllenInstitute/Omics2Ann/README.md

 - `filename.h5ad` specify the exact filename for the generated h5ad file containing the anndata object.
 Ex: output.h5ad
 - `cirro` is a flag that lets the script know to prepare the data for cirrocumulus

 5b.
-For including metadata and umap information into an h5ad file, use run the script: h5ad_to_cirro.py
+For including metadata and umap information into an h5ad file, run the script: h5ad_to_cirro.py
 ```
 python3 h5ad_to_cirro.py -m path/to/filename.h5ad \
                          -s path/to/samp.dat.csv \